-The business administration degree prepares students for general administrative positions and allows students to customize their major by selecting a dual major or minor (15-18 hours) of their choice that is not accounting, marketing or management.
-The business administration major requires the forty-two hour business core with a 2.0 average on all major courses.
+The business administration degree prepares students for general administrative positions and allows students to customize their major by selecting a dual major or minor (15-18 hours) of their choice that is not accounting, marketing, or management.
+The business administration major requires the forty-two hour business core.

 Courses in the business core:

-ACCT 201-202 Principles of Accounting 6
+^ACCT 201-202 Principles of Accounting 6

-BUAD 241 Business Statistics 3
+^BUAD 241 Business Statistics 3

 BUAD 322 Legal Environment of Business 3

 BUAD 352 Principles of International Business 3

 BUAD 441 Integrated Application of Business Principles 3

 BUAD 451 Global Policy and Strategy 3

 FIN 317 Principles of Finance 3

 MGMT 244 Operations Management 3

 MGMT 260 Principles of Management and Organizational Behavior 3

 MGMT 310 Management Information Systems 3

 MKTG 309 Principles of Marketing 3

-Courses in General Education:
+Courses in General Education: Hours

-ECON 201 Principles of Economics-Micro 3
+^ECON 201 Principles of Economics-Micro 3

-ECON 202 Principles of Economics-Macro 3
+^ECON 202 Principles of Economics-Macro 3

 Minor or second major 15-18

 Total Hours Required 57-60

-- \ Students choosing minors must meet the College requirements for minor programs (currently a 2.0 average on all minor courses with at least 50 percent of coursework completed at Lynchburg College).
+Students choosing minors must meet the College requirements for minor programs (currently a 2.0 average in the minor courses with at least 50 percent of coursework completed at Lynchburg College).